DUI ATTORNEYS IN

 Whether this is your first offense for DUI or your fifth, you need experienced, knowledgeable, and compassionate legal representation from Abrahamson Law Office.
 Let us help you navigate this process to obtain the best result possible.

-If you have been arrested for DUI in Omaha or in Sarpy County, Douglas County, Washington County, Saunders County, Otoe County or Dodge County, contact Abrahamson Law Office today for a free consultation.
+If you have been arrested for DUI in Omaha or in Sarpy County, Douglas County, Washington County, Saunders County, Otoe County or Dodge County, contact Abrahamson Law Office today for a consultation.